carly/dinosource-code/README.md

 # dinosource-code

 Have you seen the dinosaurs?
 Have you seen source code?
 No idea...?
-Never fear //dinosource-code is here.<br>
+Never fear //dinosource-code is here.
-//dinosource-code enables users to analyze the underlying html structure of their favorite websites. <br>
+//dinosource-code enables users to analyze the underlying html structure of their favorite websites.

 ![alt tag](https://raw.github.com/carly/dinosource-code/master/static/img/dino2.jpg)